tari-project/rfcs/src/RFC-0120_Consensus.md

 #### Nonce

-This is the nonce used in solving the Proof of Work.
+This is the Nonce used in solving the Proof of Work.

-The nonce MUST conform to the following:
+The Nonce MUST conform to the following:

 * MUST be transmitted as an unsigned 64-bit integer.
 * For RandomX blocks, this MUST be 0.

 #### PoW

 This is the Proof of Work algorithm used to mine the block.
-It is used in conjunction with the nonce.
+It is used in conjunction with the Nonce.

 The [PoW] MUST contain the following: